-2. You must place yourself and remain under the supervision of a Senior Social Worker registered by the HCPC and supply details of your supervisor to the HCPC within 14 days of commencing employment as a Social Worker.
-You must attend upon that supervisor as required and follow his/her advice and recommendations.
+2. You must place yourself and remain under the supervision of a Senior Social Worker registered with the HCPC and supply details of your supervisor to the HCPC within 14 days of commencing employment as a Social Worker.

-a) any organisation or person employing or contracting with you to undertake professional work;
+a) any organisation or person employing or contracting with you to undertake professional work as a Social Worker;

 History of Hearings for Miss Nichola Taylor

 |Date||Panel||Hearing type||Outcomes / Status|